kaecirr/EZone_Navigation_Android/README.md

 ## **FUTURE SCOPE**

-There is a multitude of features that could be added to enhance the functionality of the Ezone application.
+There is a multitude of features that could be added to enhance the functionality of the EZone application.
 The following section will discuss some of these features and goals as part of the potential future scope.

 In the future, the application could:
 *	Allow for more complex searching of destinations